 5 Interesting Facts about AMG

-If you are a fan of Mercedes-Benz vehicles, then it is highly likely that you might have heard about ‘AMG’.
+If you are a fan of Mercedes-Benz vehicles, aware of important factors like the Mercedes-Benz GLC price, then it is highly likely that you might have heard about ‘AMG’.
 If you don’t know already, AMG is an aftermarket tuning company that specializes in producing performance versions of the Mercedes-Benz vehicles.
 It is owned completely by Mercedes-Benz, but that wasn’t always the case as it started as an independent company that made a big impact in the automotive world.

 Here are some interesting facts about AMG that you may or may not know: